Zacholme7/PoolSync/README.md

 ```

 ## How to add a new protocol
+### If the protocol already exists
+1) Add the factory address to the proper fetcher in `pools/pool_fetchers`
+2) If the chain does not exist, modify the chain enum and mapping in `chain.rs` to reflect it.

+### If the protocol does not exist
 1) Add the pool abi to `pools/abi`
 2) Create a new directory in `pools/pool_fetchers` with the relevant pool files.
 Implement the `PoolFetcher` trait.
 This is very simple to implement and is used for event parsing.
 Use other implementations as an example.
 3) Most pools will fit into the structures defined in `pools/pool_structures`.
 In the case that it is not, create a new file for your pool type, define the structure of the pool, and implement From<&DynSolValue]> for the pool.